huskyhehe/accenture-company-ecommerce-app/tasks.md

 - The request will return a Collection of ProductItem which are the matching products for the search.

 ## TODO
-- [x] Implement the “search” method of the class SearchController, the relevant code is outlined with a TODO comment
+- [x] Implement the “search” method of the class SearchController
 - [x] The controller should use the “productItemRepository” to interface with the product database
 - [x] By using Test Driven Development, we've already written the specification for how the controller should work.
 It's your responsibility to review the tests and implement the controller to the spec.